Galápagos Experience Guide

 With so much diversity, who and what should be on your Galápagos must-see list?
 The Big 15 includes the most iconic wildlife in the archipelago.
 And, on our 2017 itinerary, there are opportunities to see a whopping 12 of them!

 ARRIVAL / DEPARTURE

 Q. Do you have specific arrival and departure guidelines I should follow when making my travel plans?

 International flights to/from your home city are your responsibility to book.

-Your flight from Quito to the Galápagos (and the return) are part of the cruise tour package.
-From Quito, the flight to Galápagos takes about 3 hours and 45 minutes (including a 45 minute stop in Guayaquil for load/unload, (Galápagos passengers remain onboard).
+Your flight from Quito (2018 departures) / Guayaquil (2019 departures) to the Galapagos and the return are part of the cruise tour package.
+For guests traveling in 2018: from Quito, the flight to Galapagos takes about 3 hours and 45 minutes (including a 45 minute stop in Guayaquil for load/unload; Galapagos passengers remain onboard).
+For guests traveling in 2019: from Guayaquil, the flight to Galapagos takes about 2 hours.
 If you are booking the Machu Picchu post-cruise extension, airfare between Guayaquil, Ecuador and Lima, Peru is included in the package.